 Occupational therapists can pursue other careers outside individual or community treatment.
-Universities and hospitals alike need teachers, trainers, and researchers.
+Universities, industries, and hospitals alike need teachers, trainers, and researchers.
 Your specialized knowledge can also shine through in health communications, publications, and even new apps for healthier daily living.
 In business or government regulations, occupational therapists can help research or set safety standards, ergonomics, and processes that protect good health.

 Contact Us to Learn More